okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/event-hook-ngrok/main/index.md

 The event hook is now set up with a status of **VERIFIED** and is ready to send event hook calls to your external service.

->**Note:** A successful event hook verification also indicates that your local application is useable with the ngrok session.
+>**Note:** A successful event hook verification also indicates that your local application is usable with the ngrok session.
 Review the ngrok terminal or inspector interface for details on the first `GET` call to your local application.

 ## Test, preview, and review the event hook